maxkueng/node-metaflac/README.md

 This module aims to be a more or less complete wrapper for the [metaflac][metaflac] command line utility.

-A work in progress.
+Most documentation ist shamelessly stolen from the [metaflac(1) man page][man].

-### Limitations
+#### Limitations

- - Can only run one operation per execution
+ - Can only run one operation at a time
- - Can only process one FLAC file per execution
+ - Can only process one FLAC at a time

 API
 ---